Aliases for HLA-F Gene

 GeneCards Summary for HLA-F Gene

 HLA-F (Major Histocompatibility Complex, Class I, F) is a Protein Coding gene.
-Diseases associated with HLA-F include hiv-1.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Actin Nucleation by ARP-WASP Complex.
-GO annotations related to this gene include receptor binding and peptide antigen binding.
+Diseases associated with HLA-F include hemochromatosis.
+Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+GO annotations related to this gene include receptor binding and TAP1 binding.
 An important paralog of this gene is MR1.

 UniProtKB/Swiss-Prot for HLA-F Gene

 Involved in the presentation of foreign antigens to the immune system